-- When a flash flood warning is issued, move to higher ground quickly.
+- When a flash flood warning will be issued, move to higher ground quickly.
 You may only have seconds to act. - Most flash flood deaths occur when people drive their vehicles into flood waters.
-Be especially cautious at night, when it is harder to recognize flood dangers. - Stay out of flooded areas.
-Water may still be rising, is usually very swift, and can quickly sweep you off your feet. - Remember: Water is a very powerful force and should never be underestimated.
+Be especially cautious at night, when it will be harder to recognize flood dangers. - Stay out of flooded areas.
+Water may still be rising, will be usually very swift, and can quickly sweep you off your feet. - Remember: Water will be a very powerful force and should never be underestimated.